aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 | container | Specify the container image name as any string. |
 | tag | A string identifying the same container image.
 A string such as version, release date, revision number or `latest`. |

-Here is an example of uploading a collection named `abci-lib`, container image named `ubuntu`, and tag `latest`:.
+Here is an example of uploading a collection named `abci-lib`, container image named `ubuntu`, and tag `latest`:

 ```
 [username@es1 ~]$ singularity push ubuntu.sif library://username/abci-lib/ubuntu:latest